 I love nursing because of the impact we can have on our patients and the quality time we spend with them; we are with our patients all day and we can usually tell if something is off or different about them.
 I love kids and babies and caring for them just makes me happy.
 Building connections with parents is also a very rewarding part of my job!
 I am very interested in NICU because you are caring for a little baby who has their entire life ahead of them – you are providing them the care that can impact their future and their entire family’s future.
 The parents are also facing one of the scariest moments in their lives and you can make such a difference in their experience in the NICU just by being there for them and their baby.

-WHAT IS A STEREOTYPE THAT IS TRUE ABOUT PEOPLE RNS?
+WHAT IS A STEREOTYPE THAT IS TRUE ABOUT YOUR FIELD?

-WHAT WAS ONE CHALLENGING YOU HAD THIS YEAR, AND HOW DID YOU OVERCOME IT?
+WHAT WAS ONE CHALLENGE YOU FACED THIS YEAR AND HOW DID YOU OVERCOME IT?